DataDog/integrations-core/ecs_fargate/README.md

 <!-- xxx tab "AWS CLI" xxx -->
 ##### AWS CLI

-Edit the existing task definition JSON file that you have to contain the `log_router` container and the updated `logConfiguration` for your application container, as described in the previous section.
-Once this is done you can create a new revision of your task definition with:
+Edit your existing JSON task definition file to include the `log_router` container and the updated `logConfiguration` for your application container, as described in the previous section.
+After this is done, create a new revision of your task definition with the following command:

 ```bash
 aws ecs register-task-definition --cli-input-json file://<PATH_TO_FILE>/datadog-agent-ecs-fargate.json